-For example, imagine you now have £10,000 in an ISA that pays 2% interest on your savings once a year.
-After 12 months, you’ll have £10,200.
+Imagine you now have £10,000 in an ISA that pays 2% interest on your savings once a year.
+So, after 12 months, you’ll have £10,200.

 If you had put it in a savings account that paid 1% semi-annually, you’d have £10,201 after 12 months.

 The first interest payment would be 1% on £10,000, taking the amount in your savings account to £10,100.
-The second interest payment would be 1% of £10,100, so £101 – taking the total return in the year to £201.
+The second interest payment would be 1% of £10,100, so £101 – bringing the total return in the year to £201.

 Impact of compound interest on pension